mmbman/Katagiri/fukanzazengi-annotated.md

 > Indeed, the whole body is free from dust.
 Who could believe in a means to brush it clean?

-- “Dust,” “brush it clean,” etc. is primarily a reference to [*The Platform Sutra*](platform-sutra), and the famous “poetry contest.”
+- “Dust,” “brush it clean,” etc. is primarily a reference to [*The Platform Sutra*](platform-sutra) and the famous “poetry contest.”
 See especially [*Platform Sutra* – Talk 1](1987-03-06-Platform-Sutra-Talk-1).

 > It is never apart from this very place; what is the use of traveling around to practice?